nitant98/Automated-PDF-Data-Extraction/README.md

-## Assignment 4
-Automated PDF Data Extraction and Querying Pipeline with Airflow and Snowflake Integration
+# Automated PDF Data Extraction and Querying Pipeline with Airflow and Snowflake Integration

 ## Problem Statement: